5 Data Wrangling via dplyr

 group_by()is covered in Section 5.5.

 (LC5.2) Say a doctor is studying the effect of smoking on lung cancer for a large number of patients who have records measured at five year intervals.
-She notices that a large number of patients have missing data points because the patient has died, so she chooses to ignore these patients in her analysis.
+She notices that a large number of patients have missing data points because the patient has died, so she chooses to ignore these patients in his analysis.
 What is wrong with this doctor’s approach?

 (LC5.3) Modify the above